In this section

 Freemen of the Borough

 The granting of Freeman status is the greatest honour which the council can bestow upon an individual or corporate entity.
 Watford Borough Council has appointed many Freemen over the years.
-At the present time, there are three Freemen: Sir Elton John and Norman Tyrwhitt and Mavis Tyrwhitt (also with a Freeman each in Germany and France, given in connection with town twinning and friendship links with the cities of Mainz and Nanterre).
-Freedom of the Borough or 'Freedom of Entry' is given to organisations.
-In the case of Watford, this is the local regiment which recruits in Watford and Hertfordshire, the Royal Anglian Regiment.
+At the present time, there are four Freemen: Sir Elton John, Norman Tyrwhitt, Mavis Tyrwhitt and Luther Blisset.
+A freeman was also admitted from Germany and France; these were given in connection with town twinning and friendship links with the cities of Mainz and Nanterre.

 Honorary Freemen of the borough (*deceased)